BonesTheGhost/WebPG/README.md

 ========================== ISSUES To FIX - mobileFocus =========================
-[ ]: Build basic core of mobile build scaling to tablet and desktop size correctly.
+[X]: Build basic core of mobile build scaling to tablet and desktop size correctly.
+[ ]: Look into env for iOS landscape mode safe area for 'home bar'.
+[ ]: Research how to specifically target Android MOBILE devices to try and have same mobile experience acroos operating systems.
 ==================================================================================